Homotopy in Exact Categories: Model Structures on Chain Complexes

 These next two results partially deal with the issue of completeness.

 \begin{lem} Let $\mathpzc{E}$ be an exact category.
 Suppose

-is a short exact sequence of complexes in the degree wise exact structure with both $B$ and $\textrm{cone}(f)$ either good or cogood.
+is a short exact sequence of complexes in the degree-wise exact structure with both $B$ and $\textrm{cone}(f)$ either good or cogood.
 Then $B$ is acyclic if and only if $f$ is a quasi-isomorphism. \end{lem}

-\begin{proof} Let $I:\mathpzc{E}\rightarrow\mathpzc{A}$ a suitable abelianization .
+\begin{proof} Let $I:\mathpzc{E}\rightarrow\mathpzc{A}$ a suitable abelianisation .
 Then by \cite{Weibel} Exercise 1.59 there is a long exact sequence

 If $f_{\bullet}$ is a quasi-isomorphism, then $\textrm{cone}(I(f_{\bullet}))$ is acyclic.
 It is also an admissible epimorphism, so $\textrm{Coker}(I(f_{\bullet}))=0$.
 Hence $\textrm{Ker}(I(f_{\bullet}))=I(B)$ is acyclic.